Head of College

 Director of Student Life

 Welcome Class of 2019!
 I have been here at Whitman since it's beginning.
 Prior to coming here I worked 22 years in “garmento” for a large manufacturing company, Jones Apparel Group, as the Domestic Production Coordinator.
 My husband Bob and I live in Pennsylvania with our black lab Nala who delights in terrorizing our cat Lily.
 We have one daughter, Amanda, who just graduated from the College of New Jersey, majoring in Elementary Ed/Psychology.
-I love- sitting over dinner and wine with close friends, all things film related, reading great books, home improvement projects, floating in our pool, walking in the park with the dog, and summers in Chincoteague, Virginia.
+I love- having dinner and wine with close friends, all things film related, reading great books, home improvement projects, floating in our pool, walking in the park with the dog, and summers in Chincoteague, Virginia.
 If you find yourself living in Whitman- consider yourself extremely fortunate.
 We have the most caring and committed staff here, but I can honestly say that sentiment extends to the University at large.
 I have met so many wonderful people (on every level) who could not have been more helpful and welcoming.
 I am confident that you will find that to be true as well.
 Come see me in the college office if you need some chocolate and/or TLC.
 I provide both!
 Looking forward to meeting you all and another great year at Whitman.